AnonymousMeerkat/relinux/DEVELOPERS.md

 		}
 	}

+Code:

+	buffer = configutils.parseCompressedBuffer(configutils.compress(configutils.getBuffer(open(file))))

+Note that relinux already parses it, and it is passed to each module by the "config" item

 ### fsutil ###
 fsutil contains various utilities to manage the filesystem.
 Though there are many functions listed there, this document will only cover one, ife.